-- NMR does not require solvents which are hazardous to use and dispose of. - NMR is a bulk measurement technique and so measures all the oil in the sample regardless of the particle size. - NMR is the method of choice for sunflower seeds since it is unaffected by colour; for this reason it is an official USDA GIPSA method.
+- NMR does not require solvents which are hazardous to use and in its disposal - NMR is a bulk measurement technique and so measures all the oil in the sample regardless of the particle size - NMR is the method of choice for sunflower seeds since it is unaffected by colour; as such it is used as an official USDA GIPSA method

-- Oil and water calibrations may be obtained using just three samples. - NMR provides a rapid measurement for a variety of sample sizes. - NMR is used in the ISO 10565 method, which has been adopted by FOSFA (Federation of Oils, Seeds and Fats Associations).
+- Oil and water calibrations may be obtained using just three samples - NMR provides a rapid measurement for a variety of sample sizes - NMR is used in the ISO 10565 method, which has been adopted by FOSFA (Federation of Oils, Seeds and Fats Associations).

-The MQC• benchtop Nuclear Magnetic Resonance (NMR) analyser provides an alternative method to wet chemistry and NIR; it is quick and easy to perform, simple to calibrate, and requires minimal sample preparation.
+The MQC+ benchtop Nuclear Magnetic Resonance (NMR) analyser provides an alternative method to wet chemistry and NIR; it is quick and easy to perform, simple to calibrate, and requires minimal sample preparation.
 As such it is ideal for routine operation without any requirement for additional chemicals, complicated calibrations or specialist operator training.